Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 IT even included her in a poll this same year, 2015.
 Although she wasn't one of the top choices among all the

 more famous characters and iconic looks for Jem herself.
-But obviously they had her in mind, and
+But obviously IT have had her in mind, and

 IT had just about reached the moment where Harriet was one of the likely next characters to